XPav/jtoanalysis/readme.md

 ### Astromech
 * Rebel Chopper with no other upgrades

+### Tactical Relay
+* Any tactical relay with no calculate in the squad

 ### Configuration & Title
 * Havoc with no Sensor or Astromech